Guidance

 A person who operates a public charge point on their own land, which is available for use by the general public, for example at service stations.

-Where there are multiple parties responsible for maintaining and operating distinct aspects of the charge point such as software.
-The body responsible for the operation and maintenance of the charge point would be considered the operator.
-It is up to them to work with other involved operators to ensure compliance.
+The ‘operator’ is the entity controlling the functioning of the charge point.
+Where there are multiple parties responsible for distinct aspects of the charge point, such as branding, software or maintenance, the body responsible for controlling the functioning of the charge point would be considered the operator.
+The operator must work with the other parties involved to ensure compliance.

 Examples of when a person would not be considered a charge point operator